 This, says Dr. Patel, is the conundrum.

-But the cornerstone of it all is the PSA screening.
+But the cornerstone of it all is the PSA test.

 As one of the world’s leading prostate cancer surgeons — performing more robotic surgeries than any other surgeon worldwide, including more than 13,000 robotic prostatectomies to date — Dr. Patel offers these general guidelines for those who should consider prostate cancer screening: